alexandruvalentin/Spice-Check/README.md

 ## Acknowledgements

-- **My mentor**: Precious Ijege for continuous and helpful feedback throughout the project.
+- **My mentor**: Precious Ijege for continuous and helpful feedback along the project.
 - The **Slack** community of Code Institute for feedback.
-- **Peer student**: [Paul Istratoaie](https://github.com/pinco227) for helpful feedback throughout the coding process and for helping with device testing.
+- **Peer student**: [Paul Istratoaie](https://github.com/pinco227) for helpful feedback along the coding process and for helping with device testing.